batect/batect/rfcs/2020-02-telemetry/proposal.md

 There are also a number of other considerations:

 * Users must be able to opt-out on a per-command and global basis
-* Organisations must be able to block analytics submission or opt-out on a network level
+* Organisations must be able to block telemetry submission or opt-out on a network level
 * Collecting this information must have a minimal performance impact
 * We must not collect any personally identifiable information or collect any potentially sensitive or confidential information such as file names or the names or contents of projects, containers, images or tasks